 To remove more fat than is safe is to subject my patient to a higher risk of surgical complications.
 Every surgery, including cosmetic surgery, carries some risk.
 However, removing a great deal of fat via liposuction can create problems due to lengthy anesthesia and/or toxicity as a result of inserting too much lidocaine (Lidocaine, added to sterile salt water, is injected into the treated area during liposuction to produce anesthesia, limit blood loss, and make it easier to remove fat.
 Too much can be dangerous).
 Therefore, it’s better to be conservative.
 You’re better off having three separate liposuction procedures with a recovery period between each of them than having too much fat removed at one time.

-So then, What Can Liposuction Fix?
+What Can Liposuction Fix?

 - It removes specific areas of fat, such as in the